Broiled Lobster Tail

 - Pull away edges of remaining shell to release lobster meat from sides; pry meat loose from bottom shell, keeping tail end attached.
 Place in a foil-lined 15x10x1-in. pan.
 Arrange butter slices over lobster meat.

-Originally published as Broiled Lobster Tail in Simple & Delicious December/January 2017
+Originally published as Brown Butter Broiled Lobster in Simple & Delicious December/January 2017